ERDDAP

 aren't getting many requests for data, you can consolidate them into one ERDDAP.

-- Because the composite ERDDAP has information in memory about all of the datasets, it can
+- Because the composite ERDDAP has information in memory about all of the

 quickly respond to requests for lists of datasets (full text searches, category searches,